steux/happybird/README.md

 - Highscore save on SaveKey (high score reset by pulling the Settings switch for 5 seconds)

-- Amateur and Pro modes
+- Amateur and Pro modes (Pro definitely recommended)

 - Pause with the Color/BW switch

 - Reach 100, 200, 300, etc and some colorful animations will start

+- Atarivox exclamation every 8 points

 - PlusROM High Score Club compatible !